Ginza Rabba

-Language, dating and authorship
+Language and authorship

-The language used is Classical Mandaic, a variety of Eastern Aramaic written in the Mandaic script (Parthian chancellory script), similar to the Syriac script.
-The authorship is unknown, and dating is a matter of debate.
-Some scholars place it in the 2nd–3rd centuries, while others such as S. F. Dunlap place it in the 1st century.
+The language used is Classical Mandaic, a variant of Eastern Aramaic written in the Mandaic script (Parthian chancellory script), similar to the Syriac script.
+The authorship is unknown, and dating is a matter of debate, with estimates ranging from the first to third centuries.
+Determining date and authorship is complicated by the late date of the earliest manuscripts, the potentially lengthy oral transmission of Mandaean religious texts prior to their being written, and that conclusions about the dating of some tractates or either GR (Right Ginza) or GL (Left Ginza) may not carry over for material elsewhere in the Ginza.